About Rafias

 Translational Research

-Preclinical studies confirm efficacy disorder confirm efficacy and safety benchmarks, bridging foundational neurobiology with therapeutic application.
+Preclinical studies confirm efficacy disorder and safety benchmarks, bridging foundational neurobiology with therapeutic application.

 Platform & Partnerships